Start your career as an apprentice.

 - How do I find an apprentice to hire?
 ECC will help through various career fairs and community expos throughout the year.
 Plus, we offer an online tool, HireSpartans, to post positions.
 We also partner with the Industry Consortium for Advanced Technical Training (ICATT) to promote your apprenticeship(s).

 - What are the benefits of having an apprentice?
 Increase employee morale and loyalty.
 The National Apprenticeship Service states that 92 percent of companies with apprenticeship programs believe it leads to higher motivation.
 Eighty percent report increases in employee retention.

 - Why do companies offer apprenticeships?
-Organizations large and small use apprenticeships to promote diversity in the workplace.
-It also helps cut recruiting costs by reaching out to area students taking ECC classes to gain skills and certification.
+Organizations, large and small, use apprenticeships to promote diversity in the workplace.
+It also helps cut recruiting costs by contacting area students taking ECC classes to gain skills and certification.

 - Why are apprenticeships good for business?
 Apprenticeships create additional opportunities for brand and company name recognition.
 Plus, you'll retain employees by cutting recruiting costs and increasing loyalty.